zouppen/raspberrypi-podman/README.md

 Converts Raspberry Pi OS image to a Podman container.

 Input can be any 64 bit Raspberry Pi OS.
 Tested with *bullseye*.
-The extracted image may not exceed 4GB (or change the value from the script.
+The converted image may not exceed 4GB (feel free to enlarge the value in the script if you need more).
 This shouldn't be a problem since you most likely want to use *lite* variant anyway.

 ## Requirements